kennethvs/cabaseline202510/README.md

 Devices must be managed with Microsoft Intune and Compliance Policies should be assigned.

 #### CAD003 - Grant iOS and Android access for All users when Modern Auth Clients and AppProPol or Compliant (v1.3)
 Either iOS or Android device must be managed using Microsoft Intune, with a compliance policy assigned, or the device is not managed (BYOD) and the app must be protected using an Intune App Protection Policy.
+See the following article for more info: https://www.vansurksum.com/2025/02/11/mam-vs-mdm-choosing-the-right-mobile-management-approach/

 #### CAD004 - Grant Require MFA for All users when Browser and Non-Compliant (v1.3)
 Requires MFA to access Office 365 when working on a browser on a non-compliant device.
 Note that we only allow browser access on non-compliant devices, which could be either managed or unmanaged.